armsd/aRMSD/README.md

 or run the file in a Python shell.
 This will create a single executable file in the armsd folder and should work for all operating systems.
 Temporary files will be created during this process (compilation will take around 25 min) and deleted after the process is finished.
 To use the program

 # Documentation and Tutorial
-will be added in the near future.
+Will be added in the near future.

 # License
 This package and its documentation are released under the [MIT License] (./LICENSE)